SoupTaels/UTDR-Textbox-Soup/README.md

 <p align="center"><img src="https://i.imgur.com/fKVKiyF.png" style="display:block; margin:auto;"></p>
 <p align="center">Live-updating text.
 Icons within dialogue!
 You can even add your own custom icons too.
 For example, the tool includes Tenna's funnytext.</p>
 <p align="center"><img src="https://github.com/user-attachments/assets/f1e7a6bd-4b67-4d74-899d-aa2f4ceb1ff9" style="display:block; margin:auto;"></p>
 <p align="center">And that only scratches the surface.
-Play around with the settings to tune your dialogue scenes to your liking! </p>
+Play around with the settings to tune your dialogue scenes to your liking!
+Don't like any of this?
+Well fork this repo and make your own changes!
+The world is your oyster.
+The beauty of open-source projects is community.</p>